steven-haddix/kenny-loggins/README.md

 ## Overview

 Kenny Loggins is a logging framework based on the [log4js](https://github.com/stritti/log4js) framework.
-It consists of the logging framework itself, plus various appenders.
+It consists of the logging framework itself, plus various appenders (each appender is a seperate project).
 The framework simply forwards logging events to the appropriate appender based on name and logging level, and the appender handles it from there.

 There are appenders for printing the event to the console, writing the event to a file, etc.